 Notice the positive tone and how the kid wants to know what HE can do to get more playing time.
 What coach wouldn’t admire a kid who shows that kind of maturity?

-3. Remember that the coach doesn’t view your kid the same way that you do.
+3. Remember that the coach doesn’t view your kid the same way you do.
 He might not see the future MLB All-Star that you see.
 While your player is your primary concern, the coach is trying to do what’s best for all 10, 11 or 12 kids on the team.
 Quite a balancing act.
 What’s great for one kid might cause another to feel like he’s getting the shaft.
 But if that kid gets what he wants all the time, then another player might be unhappy.
 It’s like the alternate endings in that old Keanu Reeves movie, The Butterfly Effect.

 4. Do some role-playing and try to see the issue from the coach’s point of view.
 Try to come up with legitimate reasons that he might’ve done x, y or z.